 So you can be pretty sure that what someone’s getting on those auction and vendor sites is not legitimate, not able to be legally transferred, and possibly even quite unsafe.

 That last part is the real kicker.
 A great deal of the hacked and pirated Adobe software out there now is embedded with malware.
 These infections include viruses, worms, and trojans that can do significant harm to your computer, personal data, and privacy (like quietly stealing your sensitive information such as logins, passwords, and credit card numbers).
 Or increasingly, install ransomware to hold your entire hard disk hostage with no fix available.

 Or put another way, you dramatically “increase your risk of exposure to viruses, spyware, or adware that can destroy (or, worse, publish to criminals) valuable data.”
 But unfortunately, many people don’t learn about this until it’s too late.
 Often they do this unknowingly – and are essentially paying someone to do it to them by buying the unauthorized software.

 The risk seems obvious for older or used/secondhand copies, right?
-But even advertised “new in box” (NIB) items in seemingly original packaging can easily be fake (see what the FBI says about this here) – and it’s often very difficult to tell the difference from the outside, or even from the inside.
+But even advertised “new in box” (NIB) items in seemingly-original packaging can easily be fake (see what the FBI says about this here) – and it’s often very difficult to tell the difference from the outside of the packaging, or even from the inside.
 As Adobe says, “… it can come with sophisticated-looking cases, manuals, and even registration cards.
 You’ll only discover software is pirated when you try to register it and can’t, often rendering the software unusable.”
 Or worse.

 But even if the software within is authentic, it’s still breaking the law.
 Per the SIIA, “As this prosecution demonstrates, it is both a crime to create counterfeit software and a crime to sell authentic software without authorization.”
 So in any event, these buyers still face all the other issues above.

 And if anyone ever offers a download or serial number that’s coming from anywhere else other than Adobe – it’s definitely not genuine, or legal.
 There are countless stolen, pirated, or limited-life serial keys out there, and even Adobe can’t tell right away.
 Even if a sale looks good at the beginning, such licenses are usually revoked down the road.

 So what’s your best bet?